Alignak-monitoring-contrib/alignak-webui/docs/source/config.rst

 This section contains parameters to configure the application logs.
 This section is commented to understand how the parameters may be changed.

-The default logging is storing INFO level logs in a file named alignak_webui.log in the /var/log/alignak_webui directory.
-On log file is built each day on a 6 days rotating schema.
+The default logging is storing INFO level logs in a file named *alignak-webui.log* in the */var/log/alignak-webui* directory.
+A log file is built each day on a 6 days rotating schema.

-**Note**: if the required log directory is not writable for the application, the log file is built in the current directory.
+**Note**: if the required log directory is not writable for the application, the log file is built in the current working directory.

 [buttons] section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section defines patterns used by the application to build the buttons commands toolbar.
+**TO BE COMPLETED**

 [items] section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section defines patterns used by the application to build the elements icons.
+**TO BE COMPLETED**